NyoroGiraffe/Experi-City/06_Actions/CIF.md

 ### **Stage 3 — Parallel Resolution**

-The Engine then determines whether apparently conflicting intentions can coexist.
+The Engine then SHOULD determine whether apparently conflicting intentions can coexist.

 Many disagreements arise because participants assume that only one proposal can be accepted.
 When coexistence is possible, the Engine preserves multiple preferences instead of forcing unnecessary consensus.